pattichis/projects/Colab-tutorial-list.md

     :   Provide the maximum number of epochs.
 Are you using early stopping?

-    Train versus validation loss graphs
+    Train versus validation loss graphs:

-    :   Explain any gaps between the training and validation graphs.
+    Explain any gaps between the training and validation graphs.
 Did you use early stopping?
 How did you avoid overfitting?

 #4.
-Basic Testing Tutorial
+Basic Testing Tutorial:

-:   Load the pre-trained model using wget to download it and run it on
-    one test example.
+    Load the pre-trained model using wget to download it and run it on one test example.

 #5.
-Basic fine-tuning Tutorial
+Basic fine-tuning Tutorial:

-:   Download a pre-trained model, setup the optimization loop, and show
-    that the loss function is getting reduced.
+    Download a pre-trained model, setup the optimization loop, and show that the loss function is getting reduced.
 Retrain the pre-trained model for a few iterations to demonstrate the optimization process.

 #6.
-Full training Tutorial
+Full training Tutorial:

-:   Run the loop multiple times and show that the validation and testing
-    losses converge to a good number.
+    Run the loop multiple times and show that the validation and testing losses converge to a good number.
 If the losses do not converge, you will need to add data augmentation.